C++ Destructors - C++ Programming Tutorial

 C++ Destructor Example

-Let's take an example to illustrate the constructor and destructor in C++ which is called automatically.
+Let's consider an example to demonstrate the automatic invocation of the constructor and destructor in C++.

 Example